 Most of the buildings Adams has lived in are about twice as old as he is now.
 For a city that likes to thrust itself into the center of world history, that’s a low multiplier; if he had left Ohio for a historic quarter of Paris or Aleppo or Calcutta, the number might be higher.
 Still, he has found a life’s meaning in reminding his neighbors about the very interesting piles of bricks and stones that people on this island have tended to make, and about the very interesting ways that they have tended to live in them.
 This is especially true of Black people in Harlem, who made, in Adams’s words, the “most dynamic contribution to world culture” in American history with music that they composed and performed inside those piles.
 He insists that bricks and stones are worth keeping around not just because they make great houses and schools and churches and stores, but also because they enable people to make beautiful things, and are themselves quite beautiful to look at.
 Singularly so: New York City has no real aesthetic parallel in space or time.
 Certainly Harlem doesn’t.
 Nothing close.

 Adams’s devotion to Harlem is not inborn, but it’s just as resolute as you might think.
 He formed it by himself on the long journey to Manhattan from the middle of the country in the middle of the last century—Akron in 1956, where he learned to love buildings.
 His father was a high school teacher, a university professor, and an athletic coach, and his mother was a nurse; his four sisters were all younger.
-After he was rejected by colleges in Boston—the grand houses of the Back Bay tempted him—he stayed in the old Rubber Capital of the World for a decade of undergrad.
+He stayed in the old Rubber Capital of the World for a decade of undergrad.
 He moved here in the summer of 1985, and two years later he enrolled in the Master’s in Historic Preservation program at Columbia.
 He didn’t graduate, largely because he struggled to find a thesis advisor with his interests and passions; only through a process of elimination did he land with the famed architectural historian Gwendolyn Wright.
 She found his academic writing too florid, “like Henry James.”
 Then he tried to make a living saving buildings, which proved difficult, as it usually does.
 But it was especially difficult for Adams, a gay Black man up against a white establishment intent on writing their white architectural histories to buttress their white ideologies.

 Over the decades, Adams has worked as a curator’s assistant, a sales clerk, a “cook slash houseman,” a waiter at Miss Mamie’s Spoonbread Too, and the Community Cultural Associate for State Senator Bill Perkins.
 But he’s best known as a historian and an activist.
-His publications include Harlem, Lost and Found and Style and Grace: African Americans at Home; gorgeous copies of both are available to pore over in Avery.
+His publications include Harlem, Lost and Found—the final outcome of his rejected Columbia thesis—and Style and Grace: African Americans at Home; gorgeous copies of both are available to pore over in Avery.
 He is now searching for a publisher for Homo Harlem, a book about queer life uptown in the twentieth century, and for his memoir, tentatively titled Mud Huts.
 His message and mission are crystal clear in the name of one of the many preservationist organizations he’s founded: Save Harlem Now.

 I met Adams twice at the peak of early June’s heatwave, when Harlem’s streets were even quieter than their weekend morning norm.
 By noon, chic crowds started filling the outdoor sections of the restaurants he led me to for eggs benedict and coffee and bellinis.
 Adams is the sprawling neighborhood’s designated dandy; both days I spent with him, he donned a straw boater and a post-Memorial Day blazer.
 “We haven’t seen you in over 400 days!” the owner of the second restaurant declared as he set us at a prime table in the shade.
 Thelma Golden, the director of the Studio Museum and maybe New York’s most celebrated curator, walked by with her husband and said, “Hi, Michael!”
 Adams nodded, then paused for a minute before launching back into his story.